nanda-rani/VIR-Framework/documentation/ANNOTATION_PROTOCOL.md

 validation, and held-out test partitions in a 70/15/15 ratio.
 The training partition is used for parameter estimation, the validation partition for early stopping and decision-threshold selection, and the test partition only for the final predictive evaluation and Human-AI agreement analysis.
-There is no separate 500-record agreement partition.
 Exact split membership is not public because it is complaint-level information.

 Pre-adjudication inter-annotator agreement and final Human-AI agreement are